chkpnt/MSEdge-Vagrant/README.md

 # Usage
-The Vagrant Box from [Microsoft](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/), which provide *"Windows 10 with Legacy Microsoft Edge and Internet Explorer 11"*, has to be downloaded and added into your local Vagrant installation under the name *MSEdge*.
-This process is automated with the script `prepare.sh`.
+The Vagrant Box from [Microsoft](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/), which provides *"Windows 10 with Legacy Microsoft Edge and Internet Explorer 11"*, has to be downloaded and added into your local Vagrant installation under the name *MSEdge*.
+This process can be automated with the script `prepare.sh`.

 Some parts of the provisioning process can be configured.
 To make this possible a file `config.ps1` is expected.